boda26/fruit-world-app/README.md

 # fruit_world_app
 ### FruitWorld is an iOS mobile application for users to discover their favorite fruit.
-Users can find images, descriptions and nutriention information of all the fruits from the application.
+Users can find images, descriptions and nutrition information of all the fruits from the application.

 An overview of the app\
 <img src="https://user-images.githubusercontent.com/54991825/179423859-298a71aa-4146-45fa-9312-c46fcb1c410a.png" alt="drawing" width="300"/>